top of page

 Start Shooting Film On A Budget

-Getting into film photography can be an expensive endeavour especially once you decide you'd like to build a collection of different cameras and start developing film yourself.
+Getting into film photography can be an expensive endeavor especially once you decide you'd like to build a collection of different cameras and start developing film yourself.
 Here are some tips to get you started in film photography without breaking the bank.

 1. Purchasing your first film camera.